dontbesilly/CV/README.md

 ## About Me

-I possess over 4 years of experience in web application development using ASP.NET Web API, EF Core, and C#.
-I place significant emphasis on the architecture of my solutions.
-I've participated in both rapid MVP development and supported large-scale projects for major businesses.
-In total, I bring 9 years of IT experience to the table.
+I have 4 years of experience in .NET, working with ASP.NET Web API, EF Core, and C#.
+I focus on making strong and simple solutions.
+I've worked on quick projects and big projects for large companies.
+I have 9 years of total IT experience.

 ## Technical Skills